kwsantiago/Blockchain-Sig-Parser/README.md

 # Blockchain Signature Parser
 Simple Python script that parses signatures from the blockchain.

+-Edit the parseSigs.sh file for certain paramters you might want, such as minumum and maximum signatures for a public key to have, or for a certain amount of public keys to be displayed.

 **How to Use**
 1. First run this command to get the 10 public keys with the most corresponding signatures: